Declining water quality

 The catchments that deliver water into the Great Barrier Reef can be divided into:

 - Coastal catchments that provide a continuous flow of freshwater to the Reef from small catchments supporting intensive farming e.g. Tully River and Pioneer River

 - Large catchments that drain large inland grazing areas and tend to be seasonal and influenced by flooding e.g. Fitzroy River.

-There are major programs dedicated to improving water quality entering the Great Barrier Reef, including the Reef Rescue package and the Reef Water Quality Protection Plan.
+There are major programs dedicated to improving water quality entering the Great Barrier Reef, including the Reef Rescue package and the Reef Water Quality Protection Plan and the marine monitoring program.
 However, it is likely to be decades before the full benefits of these initiatives are seen.

 Scientific consensus statement